What is rabies?

 Other Rabies Links

-Exposure Report – PDSSHD Animal Exposure Report to be submitted to the local health department
+Exposure Report – PDSSHD Animal Exposure Report to be submitted to the local health department to report any bite, scratch or other exposure to mucous membranes.

 VIRGINIA GUIDELINES FOR RABIES PREVENTION AND CONTROL